devlinhoang-cyber/Education/README.md

 # Project Title (This is a template README.md file that you can adapt to your project)

 > A brief description of what the project does and its purpose.
+This project aims to address the educational inequality in US high schools based on ACT and SAT scores.
 ---

 ## Project Overview